42henry/herb-engine-C3D/README.md

  - collisions - not sure how to do this yet
  - velocity based movement
  - terrain generation - not sure how to do this yet
+ - make it platform generic

 Future ideas:
  - I have no idea how to not draw something that is behind something else...

-windows:
+linux:
+gcc -o main.o -lX11 -lm -O3 -march=native ./linux2.c
+windows (behind schedule):
 compile with gcc -o main.exe -lgdi32 -mwindows -g .\main-windows.c
-linux:
-gcc -o main.o -lX11 -lm -O3 -march=native ./main-linux.c